bsmith89/midas2-wiki/MIDAS-2.0.md

-# Metagenomic Intra-Species Diversity Analysis Subcommands
+# Metagenomic Intra-Species Diversity Analysis 2.0

 [MIDAS](https://genome.cshlp.org/content/26/11/1612) is an integrated pipeline for profiling strain-level genomic and functional variation for metagenomic data.
 Its analyses steps are run against a database of 5,926 bacterial species extracted from 30,000 genomes (MIDAS DB v1.2).